elastic/apm-agent-rum-js/README.md

 **Warning: This project is currently in beta.
 Use it at your own risk.**

-This is the official JavaScript agent for Frontend applications.
+This is the official Real User Monitoring JavaScript agent.

 See our [Documentation](https://www.elastic.co/guide/en/apm/agent/js-base/current/index.html) to get started.

 We'd love to hear your feedback, please take a minute to fill out our [survey](https://goo.gl/forms/nLCXGCvziqalzjlP2).